 Texas grassroots mini-grants

-Texas Campaign for the Environment Fund, with the help of generous donors is now able to make mini-grants to grassroots groups, formal and informal organizations working on environmental issues.
-From now until June 30, 2021 we are also accepting applications, on a rolling basis, from applicants directly addressing the impact to communities related to the February Deep Freeze.
-For this emergency funding period, we are able to offer up to $4,000 per applicant.
+Texas Campaign for the Environment Fund, with the help of generous donors is now able to make mini-grants of up to $4,000 each to grassroots groups, formal and informal organizations working on environmental issues.
 Through small grants to traditionally under-funded organizations and communities, we’re working with a grassroots network to protect public health all over Texas.

 We value local community involvement and organizing, creative interventions, strategic thinking, and both defensive “fight-back” and offensive solutions-focused projects.
 You do not need to have a legal non-profit status in order to apply.

 - Projects emphasizing grassroots organizing, public education, training and capacity building that develops skills, increases awareness, and/or builds alliances.

 - Projects emphasizing community-driven, strategic use of non-violent direct action that demonstrate local resistance to polluting facilities or proposals.